SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 ## Exercises: Repetitions (Loops)

 After we had acquainted with the loops, it is time to **solidify what we have learned by practicing it**, by writing a lot of code.
-Let us solve а some tasks for exercise.
+Let us solve а some problems for exercise.

 ### Creating new project in IntelliJ IDEA

 We start by creating a new project in IntelliJ IDEA to better organize our solutions for the exercise.
-For each task, we will create a separate class.
+For each problem, we will create a separate class.

 Start IntelliJ IDEA and select: **[Create New Project]**.